Charitable Giving Statistics

-Online charity has been on the rise, and its revenue jumped by 23% in 2017.
-Every sector noted significant improvements, but the biggest progress of 34% and 37% was seen among environmental and rights nonprofits.
+Online charity has been on the rise, making up 12% of the total fundraising in 2021.
+Every sector noted significant improvements, with at least 15% average growth, but the biggest progress of 34% and 37% was seen among environmental and rights nonprofits.

-29. Total online donation revenue has been continually growing.
+29. The total online donation revenue has been continually growing.

 32. GivingTuesday remains a popular global event, both offline and online.

-33. Facebook is the top social medium for inspiring charity giving.
+33. Facebook is the top social platform for inspiring charity giving.